SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### Protected vs public
-Protected can be declared for Variables, methods, and constructor, it makes can be accessed only by the subclasses in other package or any class within the package.
-The protected access modifier cannot be applied to class and interfaces.
+Protected can be declared for Variables, methods, and constructor(but not class neither interface), it makes can be accessed only by the subclasses(whether this's in package or outside of package).

 The public keyword is an access modifier used for classes, attributes, methods and constructors, making them accessible by any other class